In the academic year 2023-2024 this course will take place online and offline.

-To promote transparency and trustworthiness of research, an increasing number of funding agencies and journals encourage or require data, materials, and analysis scripts associated with each publication.
+To promote transparency and trustworthiness of research, an increasing number of funding agencies and journals ask researchers to share data, materials, and analysis scripts associated with their publications.
 Consequently, researchers are turning to comprehensive services that facilitate collaborative workflows with colleagues and evaluators.
 One of the most popular is the Open Science Framework (OSF), a free online platform developed by the non-profit organization Center for Open Science.
 The OSF allows researchers to manage, document, and share all the products of their workflow, from the preregistration of the initial idea to the preprint of the final report.

 This hands-on workshop is aimed at researchers from all disciplines who wish to learn how to use the OSF for their own work.
-We will go through some of the functionalities offered by this service, including:
+In the first part of the workshop, we will go through some of the functionalities offered by the OSF, including:

 - set up a project

 - fill out the wiki